basecamp/trix/README.md

 element.editor.redo()
 ```

-You can save your own undo entries after making changes to the editor by calling the `editor.recordUndoEntry` method with a description argument.
+Changes you make through the editor interface will not automatically record undo entries.
+You can save your own undo entries by calling the `editor.recordUndoEntry` method with a description argument.

 ```js
 element.editor.insertString("Hello")